Skip to main content

 Watt Straight-Line Linkage: Analysis and Automotive Uses

-Figure 1: Kinematic diagram showing the path generated by the central point of a Watt's linkage.
+Figure 1: Watt's linkage example geometry and path generation.
 Introduction to Watt's Linkage The Watt's linkage (also known as the parallel motion linkage) is a cornerstone in the history of mechanical engineering.
 It is a type of four-bar linkage originally invented by James Watt in the late 18th century to solve a critical problem in steam engine design: constraining the piston rod to move in a straight line without using high-friction guideways.
 Before this invention, engines used chains to connect the piston to the beam, which meant they could only pull, not push.
 Watt's rigid linkage allowed for double-acting engines (pushing and pulling), doubling the power output.
-He was immensely proud of this kinematic solution, describing it in a 1784 letter to his partner Matthew Boulton: I have got a glimpse of a method of causing a piston rod to move up and down perpendicularly by only fixing it to a piece o...
+He was immensely proud of this kinematic solution, describing it in a 1784 letter to his partner Matthew Boulton: "I have got a glimpse of a method of causing a piston rod to move up and down perpendicularly by only fixing it to a piece of iron u...